Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 6. You need trail head permits for backpacking, including assigned camp sites each night available via lottery.

-7. If you're going to head to Mount Rainier, bring your own food if you don't want to pay the high prices at the snack shops and lodges.
+7. If you're going to Mount Rainier, bring your own food if you don't want to pay the high prices at the snack shops and lodges.

 Lots more hiking tips for dayhikers are to be found right here!

-For complete trail descriptions, photos and videos of the best day hikes in Mount Rainier National Park, check these out:
+For my trail descriptions, photos and videos of the best day hikes in Mount Rainier National Park, check these out:

 Home page > Types of Hiking >